Transfers: Personal insight questions

 Why were you inspired to act?
 What did you learn from your effort?
 How did your actions benefit others, the wider community or both?
 Did you work alone or with others to initiate change in your community?

-What have you not shared with us that will highlight a skill, talent, challenge, or opportunity that you think will help us know you better?
-We’re not necessarily looking for what makes you unique compared to others, but what makes you, YOU.
+Things to consider: If there’s anything you want us to know about you, but didn’t find a question or place in the application to tell us, now’s your chance.
+What have you not shared with us that will highlight a skill, talent, challenge or opportunity that you think will help us know you better?

 Need more help?